 “True security is preparing for what’s next!”

-However, what’s happens inside your Cloud desktops is even more important to keep viruses and other badness—in a proactive manner—out of the door.
+However, what’s happens inside your Cloud PCs is even more important to keep viruses and other badness—in a proactive manner—out of the door.
 This is where Microsoft Defender for Endpoint can fulfill that extra level of security for your Cloud Managed Endpoint.

 Microsoft Defender for Endpoint is Microsoft’s enterprise endpoint security platform which is created to help businesses to prevent, investigate, detect, and respond to threats.
 This serves to increases the level of security of your whole endpoint configuration.
 This applies to both virtual desktops running on the Cloud or on your physical Windows 10 Endpoints.